benkozi/CECE/combo-test-runner/design/fix/20260713-1136-fix-mol-unit-output-issues.md

 - `--clean` removes and rebuilds from scratch successfully; `--no-build` and `--no-test` each skip exactly their phase; `setup.sh` is unchanged.
-- **Typed attributes (once implemented)**: a configured integer and double attribute arrive in the NetCDF with numeric types (`nc_inq_atttype` confirms) and exact values; quoted yaml scalars stay strings; the runner model accepts numeric attribute values.
+- **Typed attributes (once implemented)**: a configured integer and double attribute (whitelisted keys) arrive in the NetCDF with numeric types (`nc_inq_atttype` confirms) and exact values; the runner model accepts numeric attribute values via `NcAttrType`.
+(Quoting cannot force text — known AMIO limitation; fixed in the committed type-inference follow-up along with the whitelist rework.)
+- **`missing_value` (once implemented)**: the new C++ test is demonstrated RED before the `extern/helm` change (attribute dropped) and green after — present, variable-typed, exact value.
 - A driver config without `field_attributes` produces output with **no** units/long_name attributes on data fields (verifiable with the assertion's `units: null` mode).